AkameLLC-Tributary/Tributary/200_src/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.6+-blue.svg)](https://www.typescriptlang.org/)
 [![Node.js](https://img.shields.io/badge/Node.js-18.0+-green.svg)](https://nodejs.org/)

+## ⚠️ Important Notice

+**Testnet Testing Only**: This software has been tested primarily on Solana Testnet.
+When using on Mainnet, please proceed with caution and thoroughly test your configurations in non-production environments first.

+**Bug Reporting**: If you encounter any issues or bugs, please report them through our [GitHub Issues](https://github.com/akameGusya/tributary/issues).
+Your feedback helps improve the reliability and security of Tributary.

+---

 A powerful and user-friendly Solana token distribution system that enables proportional token distribution to holders based on their current balance ratios.

 ## Overview